-- 2. The shipping community is supposed to be guided not solely by these signals, but to consult The China Coast Meteorological Register issued daily from here. - Storm-warnings are given by firing the gun placed at the foot of the mast.
-It will be fired one round, whenever a strong gale of wind is expected here.
-It will be fired two rounds, whenever the wind is expected to blow with storm or typhoon force, and it will be fired again, if possible, when the wind is likely to shift round suddenly,-such shifting being frequently accompanied by great disasters to the shipping. - 4.
-In cases where special information is urgently required, enquiries at the Observatory should, if possible, be made between 1 p. and 4 p., as I am particularly engaged at other times.
+- 2. The shipping community is supposed to be guided not solely by these signals, but to consult The China Coast Meteorological Register issued daily from here. - 3.
+The Meteorological signals do not imply that a typhoon is approaching the Colony.
+Line Storm-warnings are given by firing the gun placed at the foot of the mast.
+It will be find one round, whenever a strong gale of wind is expected here.
+It will be fired two rounds whenever the wind is expected to blow with storm or typhoon force, and it will be find again, if possible, when the wind is likely to shift round suddenly,-such shifting be frequently accompanied by great disasters to the shipping. - 4.
+In cases where special information is urgently required, enquiries at the Observatory should possible, be made between 1 p. and 4 p., as I am particularly engaged at other times.

-W. Doberck, Government Astronomer.
+W. DOBERCK, Government Astronomer

-Hongkong Observatory, 24th April, 1886.
+Hongkong Observatory, 25th May, 1885.

-GOVERNMENT NOTIFICATION.-No. 144.
+GOVERNMENT NOTIFICATION.-No. 152.